Can You Stain Wood Paneling? — Clean and Refinish Panels!

 After the panels are completely dry, utilize a 120-grit (medium-coarse) sandpaper for the initial sanding process.
 This will eliminate any surface bumps and other irregularities.

-If you want the surface to be completely smooth, you can fill indentations using wood putty beforehand, then allow it to dry and cure.
+If you want the surface to be completely smooth, you can fill indentations using wood putty or wood filler beforehand, then allow it to dry and cure.

 sanding wood